BeMoBIL/bemobil-pipeline/bemobil_bidstools.md

 There is no dependency on the rest of the BeMoBIL pipeline as long as the configuration is correct.

 We do hope to make your life easier, not harder.
-So if you are confused by anything, and have any suggestions regarding BeMoBIL BIDS tools pleaase don't hesitate to contact <seinjeung@gmail.com>.
+So if you are confused by anything, and have any suggestions regarding BeMoBIL BIDS tools please don't hesitate to contact <seinjeung@gmail.com>.

 # How to use